jamesec/jamesec.github.io/o/leslie_videos.md

 - 010 How does Emotion-Focused Therapy (EFT) relate to mental health problems?
 - 011 Depression and relationship difficulties explained by Emotion-Focused Therapy (EFT)
 - 012 Anxiety (GAD) explained by Emotion-Focused Therapy
 - 013 What is chair work in Emotion-Focused Therapy (EFT)?
-Les Greenberg

 <div style="page-break-after: always;"></div>